 false No expiration; all generated segments are stored.

-\(\text{number} \) file or Sets the maximum number of log files to store.
-Specify a deleted.
+\( number > file or Sets the maximum number of log files to store.
+Specify a sets the maximum number of days before log files are deleted.
 Specify a number from 1-100.

-\number \range number from 1-100.
+$\langle number \rangle$ number from 1-100.